bevyengine/rfcs/rfcs/35-stages_are_labels.md

 ### Stages

 Stages represent **atomic** blocks of systems.
 Assigning systems to a stage informs the executor that, as a group, those systems should be preceded and followed by an exclusive system that applies any pending commands to the world.
 By virtue of sitting between these "sync points," systems inside a stage are completely isolated from systems outside of it.

-It's worth highlighting that there is no overlap between stages and system sets.

 ### Why are people so eager to remove stages?